cube3power/atsd/sql/examples/datetime-format.md

 ### Query

-Metric and entity timezone can be included in the `SELECT` expression using `metric.timezone` and `entity.timezone` columns.
+Metric and entity time zone can be included in the `SELECT` expression using `metric.timezone` and `entity.timezone` columns.

 ```sql
 SELECT t1.entity, t1.value AS "busy", t2.value AS "sys", t3.value AS "usr",